rylorin/pp-portfolio-classifier/readme.md

 - `active`: Enable/disable this taxonomy.
 Set to `true` to enable, `false` to disable, or `"auto"` to enable it only if the taxonomy already exists in your portfolio file.
 - `name`: The name of the taxonomy as it will appear in Portfolio Performance.
 - `mapping`: The key of the mapping table to use for this taxonomy.
+- `filter`:
+- `multigroup`: If `true`, containers with multiple groups will be included in the taxonomy.
+If `false`, only the first group in the container will be included.
+Default is `false`.
+- `inclNotClassified`: In multi-asset fund breakdowns, Morningstar reports the weights as a percentage of the classified fraction of the fund.
+Set this to `true`to rescale the weights to the percentage of the total fund composition by multiplying the weights with `(1 - NotClassified/100)`.
+Default is `false` to keep behaviour consistent with pre-existing json configuration files.
 - `stockConfig`: Specific configuration for stocks.

 ### How Mappings Work